foucar/CASS/README.md

     -f <path/to/.inifile>

 parameter lets you choose which .ini file to use.
-Please see @ref inifilesetup for details of the contents of the .ini file.
+Please see @ref ini_file for details of the contents of the .ini file.
 If this parameter is not set CASS will by default load CASS.ini that resides in the UserScope path.
 On Unix or Mac OS X this is $HOME/.config or $HOME/Settings ie.